Wickham Market Hoard

-The Wickham Market Hoard is a hoard of 840 Iron Age gold staters found in a field at Dallinghoo near Wickham Market, Suffolk, England in March 2008 by car mechanic, Michael Dark using a metal detector.
+The Wickham Market Hoard is a hoard of 840 Iron Age gold staters found in a field at Dallinghoo near Wickham Market, Suffolk, England in March 2008 by car mechanic, Michael Darke using a metal detector.
 After excavation of the site, a total of 825 coins were found, and by the time the hoard was declared treasure trove, 840 coins had been discovered.
 The coins date from 40 BC to 15 AD.

 The hoard was described as "the largest hoard of British Iron Age gold coins to be studied in its entirety", and was also significant in providing "a lot of new information about the Iron Age, and particularly East Anglia in the late Iron Age".
 It was the largest hoard of staters to be found since the Whaddon Chase Iron Age hoard in 1849.

 In June 2011, the hoard was purchased by Ipswich Museum for the sum of £316,000.

 Discovery and excavation

 Discovery

-On 16 March 2008, a sixty-year-old car mechanic—who originally wanted to remain anonymous, but was later named as Michael Dark—found his first gold coin after twenty-five years of metal detecting in fields in the Wickham Market area.
-Dark identified the coin, via the internet, as a Freckenham stater—so called because of the hoard in which the type was first found in 1885.
+On 16 March 2008, a sixty-year-old car mechanic—who originally wanted to remain anonymous, but was later named as Michael Darke—found his first gold coin after twenty-five years of metal detecting in fields in the Wickham Market area.
+Darke identified the coin, via the internet, as a Freckenham stater—so called because of the hoard in which the type was first found in 1885.

-A week later, in spite of snowfall since his previous trip to the field, and working in sleet, Dark found a further eight gold staters.
+A week later, in spite of snowfall since his previous trip to the field, and working in sleet, Darke found a further eight gold staters.
 After further searching, he remarked that his metal detector "suddenly went doolally" and that he "knew for sure [he] was standing right on top of a crock of gold."

 Marking the spot with stones, he decided not to dig for the coins until the following night—saying "these coins have been waiting two thousand years for me to find them, so they can wait one more night for me" to explain why he had not pressed on with the extraction.
 With a spade, he dug out 774 more coins.
 The field had not been ploughed since 1980, and the ground had the consistency of clay, but previous agricultural work on the field had scattered the coins over a 5–10 m area after breaking the top of the black earthenware pot they had been buried in.
 Some coins were still inside the broken pot, and most were found 6–8 in under the ground.

-After washing them in warm water, Dark gave the coins to the landowner, who reported the find to Suffolk County Council Archaeological Service.
+After washing them in warm water, Darke gave the coins to the landowner, who reported the find to Suffolk County Council Archaeological Service.